M2Team/NanaZip/ReadMe.md

 - Windows may show the contrast white icon in the taskbar when you using the contrast standard mode in NanaZip 1.0 Preview 1 and NanaZip 1.0 Preview 2 is fixed the issue.
+- If you don't find NanaZip in the context menu, please restart File Explorer via Task Manager.

 # Development Roadmap